 Types of eCommerce Business Models, Pros, and Cons

-The first thing that comes to our mind when we talk about eCommerce is that it is an online commercial or sales transaction that takes place between the supplier and the customer.
+The first thing that comes to our mind when we talk about eCommerce is an online commercial or sales transaction between the supplier and the customer.
 While the idea of the concept is right, there are more specific factors involved that categorize eCommerce into six major types.
-Based on the services offered, there are several types of eCommerce models that have been developed over the years.
+Based on the services offered, several types of eCommerce models have been developed over the years.
 The major categorization is based on the customers and the seller.

 Each of these types has different features and attributes.

 Typically, eCommerce business models can be divided into six major types, such as:

 - Business-to-Business (B2B)

 - Consumer-to-Business (C2B)

 This type of eCommerce consists of all the electronic transactions and dealings related to goods and services.
 These basically are conducted between companies and include conventional wholesalers and producers dealing with retailers.